Mohebullah98/User-authentication-site/README.md

 The proccess of adding a random character string to a password and then hashing the new string.
 This makes it much harder for a hashed password to be deciphered because now the salt must be cracked as well.
 Why use bcrypt?

+Level 5

+Using Passport JS to establish cookies and sessions for sign in.

 bcrypt hashing is much more complex to perform than a standard hashing algorithm so it will be much harder to brute force hashes. bcrypt also supports salting rounds which basically increases the amount of times a hashed password is salted and hashed; this exponentially increases the time it would take to crack the hash via brute force.